What You Need to Know About Acupuncture

 • Important chemical that controls nerve impulses.

-There are many ways to perform Acupuncture and still some are unknown.
-However, some results shows that stimulating acupuncture points actully affects your body in many ways.
+There are many ways to perform Acupuncture, and still, some are unknown.
+Research suggests that stimulating acupuncture points may influence the nervous system and connective tissues in various ways.

 • Nervous system function: Acupuncture helps release neurotransmitters and hormones, chemicals associated with immune function, and modulates the levels of cytokines.